 In a 1985 interview with Spin magazine, bass player Dusty Hill explained: "Sharp-dressed depends on who you are.
 If you're on a motorcycle, really sharp leather is great.
 If you're a punk rocker, you can get sharp that way.
 You can be sharp or not sharp in any mode.
 It's all in your head.
 If you feel sharp, you be sharp."

-According to Billy Gibbons, he got the idea for this song when he saw a movie and a character was listed in the credits as "Sharp-Eyed Man" (possibly the 1981 film The Amateur).
+, he got the idea for this song when he saw a movie and a character was listed in the credits as "Sharp-Eyed Man" (possibly the 1981 film The Amateur

 This was one of the first ZZ Top songs to use synthesizers.
 Mixed with Billy Gibbons' distinctive guitar, it gave them a new sound without alienating their old fans.
 It also helped that ZZ Top used their synths for bass, keeping the sound more heavy and less Human League.
 Gibbons called it "a successful marriage of a techno beat with bar band blues."

 After the second chorus, Billy Gibbons solos on guitar for over a minute before the third verse appears.
 He filled this section with lots of twists and turns to keep it interesting, and layered two guitars to create a compound track.
 For one of those guitar lines, he played a Fender Esquire with a slide; the other he played on his 1959 Les Paul ("Pearly Gates") in standard tuning.

 The final chorus ends three minutes into the song, followed by another minute or so of instrumental outro.